tytydraco/yessleep/out/I_stayed_at_the_same_hotel_as_Otto_Warmbier_in_North_Korea_I_found_a_secret_hidden_level.md

 It looked much darker and spookier than the other hallways.
 The elevator doors here were fused shut.
 The car position indicator and exterior buttons all looked dark.
 But why?
 I couldn’t figure it out.

 The fluorescent lights above us flickered and made soft, rhythmic tinking sounds.
 Our dull footsteps on the carpeted floor were the only sounds I noticed besides the light and my racing heart.
-There was an old smell on this level I hadn’t noticed in the rest of the hotel, like an old, dusty mansion sealed away from the world for a century.
+There was an old smell on this level I hadn’t noticed in the rest of the hotel, like a dusty mansion sealed away from the world for a century.
 Erin wrinkled her nose.

 “Is this just an abandoned floor?”
 Erin asked, sounding disappointed.
 “If it is, that’s a major let-down.
 I was hoping we’d find top-secret government labs or child slaves or…” Her voice trailed off.
 We had gone most of the way down the hallway, seeing another hallway intersecting it at 90 degrees.